lizhaoliu-Lec/simple_ml/README.md

-# simple_ml
+# Simple ML Algorithm
-Simple Machine Learning in Python.
+All basics algrorithms of Machine Learning in Python.